Online analytical processing

-The term OLAP was created as a slight modification of the traditional database term online transaction processing (OLTP).

-OLAP tools enable users to analyze multidimensional data interactively from multiple perspectives.
+OLAP tools enable users to analyse multidimensional data interactively from multiple perspectives.
 OLAP consists of three basic analytical operations: consolidation (roll-up), drill-down, and slicing and dicing.
 Consolidation involves the aggregation of data that can be accumulated and computed in one or more dimensions.
 For example, all sales offices are rolled up to the sales department or sales division to anticipate sales trends.
 By contrast, the drill-down is a technique that allows users to navigate through the details.
 For instance, users can view the sales by individual products that make up a region's sales.
 Slicing and dicing is a feature whereby users can take out (slicing) a specific set of data of the OLAP cube and view (dicing) the slices from different viewpoints.
 These viewpoints are sometimes called dimensions (such as looking at the same sales by salesperson, or by date, or by customer, or by product, or by region, etc.).

 Databases configured for OLAP use a multidimensional data model, allowing for complex analytical and ad hoc queries with a rapid execution time.
 They borrow aspects of navigational databases, hierarchical databases and relational databases.

 OLAP is typically contrasted to OLTP (online transaction processing), which is generally characterized by much less complex queries, in a larger volume, to process transactions rather than for the purpose of business intelligence or reporting.
 Whereas OLAP systems are mostly optimized for read, OLTP has to process all kinds of queries (read, insert, update and delete).